NGIactionboardai/actionboard_frontend/README.md

   Automatically generate intelligent summaries of meetings, extracting key points, decisions, and action items.

 - 🗣️ **Speaker Identification (Planned)**
-  AI-driven diarization to identify and label individual speakers during meetings.
+  AI-driven diarization to identify and label individual speakers.

 - 🧠 **Context-Aware Highlights (Planned)**
   Automatically detect and highlight critical parts of a meeting using semantic analysis.